Enlarged male breasts, also known as gynecomastia, is very common. And one that can be quite embarrassing for many… Read More

 During your consultation, Dr. Turkeltaub can help you determine if a breast augmentation alone or in combination with a mastopexy would be best for your needs and goals.
 If you would like to learn more about this option before scheduling a consultation, please feel free to explore our page on breast augmentation with a lift.

-A dressing that provides some compression and maximizes comfort is placed for around 2 – 3 days.
-This is then replaced with a sports type bra that is worn day and night for at least 1 week.
+A surgical dressing providing compression and maximizing comfort is placed following surgery and remains on for around 2 – 3 days.
+This is then replaced with a sports type bra that is worn day and night for at least 2 weeks.
 After that, a supportive bra should be worn on a regular basis, especially if you have relatively large implants, so as to help maintain the breast shape and minimize drooping over time.

 Discomfort for the first few days can be mild to moderate though most patients can return to a non-strenuous job or school within 5 – 7 days.
-It is recommended that you avoid vigorous activities such as sports and aerobics for three weeks.
+It is recommended that you avoid vigorous activities such as sports and aerobics for at least three to four weeks.
 You may experience muscle tightness and even spasms early on but these resolve fairly quickly.

 For more information on the postoperative period after breast augmentation surgery, read Dr. Turkeltaub’s Blog: “Recovering From Breast Augmentation Surgery.”

-The visibility and overall appearance of breast augmentation scarring will depend on a variety of elements including incision location, one’s genetic makeup, the incision closure method employed, level of surgeon’s skill, adherence to post-surgical advice, healing response, usage of scar mitigation products and whether one is on a restrictive diet (vegan, etc.) or not.
+The visibility and overall appearance of breast augmentation scarring will depend on a variety of elements including incision location, one’s genetic makeup, the incision closure method employed, level of surgeon’s skill, adherence to post-surgical advice, healing response, usage of scar mitigation products and whether one is on a restrictive diet (vegetarian, vegan, etc.) or not.
 Most commonly, the incision used to place implants will be made in or near the inframammary fold, resulting in a scar that is concealed beneath the breasts.
-Other scar locations include along the outer border of the lower half of the areola or in the armpit, both of which can result in relatively inconspicuous scarring (though they are utilized less frequently for a number of reasons that can be explained during your consultation).
+Other scar locations include along the outer border of the lower half of the areola or in the armpit, both of which can result in relatively inconspicuous scarring.

 In Dr. Turkeltaub’s experience, breast augmentation patients rarely have any issues with the final appearance of their scars particularly when post-operative instructions are closely followed and recommended scar care products/treatments are utilized.

-Breast implants are not guaranteed to be lifetime devices.
-On average, they can last anywhere from 5 to 30 years though it can be less or even more.
+Breast implants are not guaranteed to be lifetime devices and given enough time, all will ultimately lose their integrity.
+However, they can last up to 30 years or even more.
 Silicone implants generally last significantly longer than saline ones.

-Being able to determine when one’s implants will need to be replaced (or just removed) because they have worn down or lost their integrity is a relevant concern.
-How you can realize when it is that time is quite different between silicone and saline breast implants.
+Being able to determine when one’s implants will need to be replaced or removed (explanted) because they have worn down or lost their integrity is a relevant concern.
+How you can realize when it is that time is quite different depending on whether you have silicone or saline breast implants.